 - The first time you drove a car.

 - Your first time getting into trouble.

 And the list goes on!
-The idea is to take a trip down memory lane and work to really recreate the setting.
-Since you were in the memory, you should have no problem relaying this information to a reader, so they feel as though they were there with you.
+The idea is to take a trip down memory lane and work to recreate the setting.
+Since you were in the memory, you should have no problem accurately recording the information.

 Write out an Actual Conversation

 Creating a conversation is sometimes one of the more difficult processes in writing.
-With this writing exercise, you can practice this easily.
+With this writing exercise, you can get some good practice.